osmandapp/web/main/docs/user/navigation/setup/gpx-navigation.md

 <InfoIncompleteArticle/>

-> *This article was last updated in June 2024*

 ## Overview

 The *Navigation by track* (GPX) option allows you to follow a predefined route or track on a map.
 It can be particularly useful for outdoor activities such as hiking, cycling, or off-road driving, where having a planned route improves safety and efficiency.
 If you are traveling in an organized group, this feature helps you and each member of the group have the same route information as the others.

 The *Navigation by track* option can also be used in the everyday life.
 You can use a previously [recorded track](../../plugins/trip-recording.md) or share it with your family or friends instead of explaining the route to them.
 You can also use the [routes on the OsmAnd map](../../../../blog/routes/) for navigation.
 How to highlight them on the map and what their colors mean is described in the [Routes section](../../map/vector-maps.md#routes) of the *Vector maps* article.